Danger! The left have taken over your minds and your TV sets. Well, er, no, that would be the right.

 Many who claim that we are at risk of 'rewriting Australia's history' are often the ones doing the rewriting.
 The arguments to "save" 26 January because "that's when they came here", doesn't quite ring true.

-In 1770 - 18 years before the First Fleet's arrival - Lieutenant James Cook effectively bagsed Australia for the Commonwealth.
+In 1770— 18 years before the First Fleet's arrival —Lieutenant James Cook claimed Australia for the Commonwealth (kind of like bagsing a seat for your friend before they've arrived to the venue).

-Come 1788, 11 British ships were sent to set up a penal colony.
-Despite what's commonly thought, the First Fleet actually arrived to (what is now known as) Australia about a week before 26 January.
+Come 1788, 11 British ships were then sent by Britain to set up a penal colony.
+And despite what's commonly thought, the First Fleet actually arrived to (what is now known as) Australia roughly a week before 26 January.

-British convicts, marines, officers and their families and even some children of convicts, all arrived at 'Botany Bay' on the 18th.
-They didn't set up camp however, as Commander Arthur Phillip was a fusspot and thought the tough soil and lack of fresh water made for an unsuitable settlement.
+It's recorded that British convicts, marines, officers and their families and even some children of convicts arrived ashore at 'Botany Bay' on the 18 January.
+They didn't set up camp however, as Commander Arthur Phillip thought the tough soil and lack of fresh water made for an unsuitable settlement.

-He and some other officers went poking around the area and stumbled upon "one of the finest harbours in the world" north of Botany Bay.
-Phillip (a real Australian hero btw, who lived here a total of four years) bagsed it for Britain and named the mass inlet "Sydney Cove" after the English politician who appointed him as Commander of the Fleet (strangely, Lord Sydney never actually set foot in Australia).
-Dazzled by the cove, Phillip soon brought the rest of his convoy to the site.
+Phillip (a real Australian hero btw, who lived here a total of four years) unofficially claimed it for Britain and named the mass inlet "Sydney Cove" after the English politician who appointed him as Commander of the Fleet (bizarrely, Lord Sydney, who our most famous, largest city is named after, never actually set foot in Australia— ever).
+Impressed by the cove, Phillip soon brought the rest of his convoy to the site.

 Cut to 26 January.
-Yes, it's recorded that on this day the First Fleet did land at Sydney Cove.
-But when you consider just how many green and gold helium balloons the Hawke Government released during the Bicentennial celebrations, and the fact the Royals came all the way from the Northern Hemisphere to watch, it seems rather tame to commemorate anchorage.
-It must be something else...
+Yes, it is recorded that on this day, the First Fleet landed at Sydney Cove.
+But when you consider just how many green and gold helium balloons the Hawke Government released during the Bicentennial celebrations in 1988— and the fact the Royals came all the way from the Northern Hemisphere to watch —it seems rather over the top to commemorate anchorage, don't you think?
+It must signify something else...
 Hmm...
-Perhaps it's proclamation of British sovereignty?
+Perhaps it's the proclamation of British sovereignty?

 How thick is the dust on our history books?

-Let's call Australia Day out for what it is - a birthday for Anglo-Australia.
+And yeah, okay, there are many great aspects of living in Australia, but let's call Australia Day out for what it really is— a birthday for Anglo-Australia.

 The cost of "saving" Australia Day

-The annual celebrations have become a very expensive birthday party.
+And the annual celebrations have become a very expensive birthday party.
 And the party bags?
-Guests are left carrying the legacy of invasion.
+Guests carrying the legacy of invasion.

-For a country so driven by progress, holding onto 26 January actually stagnates us.
+For a country so driven by progress, holding onto, and fighting for, 26 January as a symbol of our country being 'so great' only stagnates us.
 It limits our historical knowledge, our truths and our education.
-It coerces us into accepting the myth that there was "nothing here but bush", and what's more, that colonisation defines our nation.
+It coerces us into accepting the myth that there was "nothing here but bush", and what's more, it encourages us to believe that colonisation defines our nation.

 The focus on this specific date erases the abundance of fascinating history that occurred years before Phillip ticked off a task list handed down by his employers.
-Histories that include the Makassan trade, bread making, infastructure and unique agriculture.
-Histories that debunk the idea that the foundations of modern-day Australia were laid by the West only.
+Histories that include the Makassan trade, ancient bread making, unique infrastructure and agriculture; histories that debunk the notion that the foundations of modern-day Australia were laid by the West only.

 The date change is not motivated by the left's dytopian agenda, but rather that rejoicing over literal stolen land is fast falling out of fashion.
 As we learn more about our country's history, we advance Australia.